josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Use the Copy Data tool in ADF to generate a Copy Pipeline, moving data from your "on-premises" Lab VM, to the Azure Storage account that was provisioned in the lab setup.
+- Use the Copy Data tool in ADF to generate a Copy Pipeline, moving data from your "on-premises" Lab VM, to the Azure Storage account that was provisioned in the lab setup

   - The pipeline should run regularly, once per month